Tupac had so many faces, so many layers, so many personalities and so many emotions. And he was entitled to all of them.

 The black plight, when Pac was alive (And even now, hence why Tupac is still so relevant), needed that no holds bar rawness to not only tell the story of the intersectionality of black poverty in this country, but to uplift those stuck in poverty.
 Uplift those stuck in the system.
 Inspire those to defend the defenseless.
 Give hope to the hopeless.

-We KNEW exactly what Tupac meant when he rapped shit like:
+We KNEW exactly what Tupac meant when he rapped:

 “Now, I was raised as a young black male/In order to get paid, forced to make crack sales/Caught a nigga so they send me to these overpacked jails/In the cell, countin’ days in this livin’ black hell, do you feel me?”

 Lines like this sums up the black plight in America.
 Especially that poor, black plight, that seems like a bottomless pit for a lot of folks.
 We love that Tupac.
 But again, this has been discussed.

 Let’s try something different, right quick…